Retirement & Investment Plans

 - An employee who first becomes a SURS member (or other eligible Illinois reciprocal system) on or after 1/1/2011 is considered a Tier 2 member under the retirement plan.
 It is important for you to review and understand the plan options available to you as a Tier 2 member.
 Please view the SURS summary chart for an overview of Tier 2 benefits.

-For assistance in selecting the SURS plan option that is right for you, view the SURS Plan Choice Video and review the SURS Retirement Planning Workbook on the SURS website.
+For assistance in selecting the SURS plan option that is right for you, view the SURS Plan Choice Video and review the SURS Choosing Your Retirement Plan on the SURS website.

 More information about SURS and the three SURS plan choices